 Spelman College Glee Club

-The Spelman College Glee Club has traveled throughout the country performing for a variety of audiences.
-It has performed in concert halls such as Fanueil Hall in Boston, the Brooklyn Academy of Music, Avery Fisher Hall at Lincoln Center and in churches, high schools, colleges, and universities.
-Their international travels have taken them to Brazil and Canada.
+The Spelman College Glee Club has traveled throughout the United States and performed for a variety of audiences.
+Past performances include concert halls such as Fanueil Hall in Boston, the Brooklyn Academy of Music, Avery Fisher Hall at Lincoln Center and churches, high schools, colleges, and universities nationwide.

 The group’s international travels took them to Brazil and Canada.
 The organization’s highlight was a March 2016 performance at the White House for President Barack Obama.

 The Glee Club is the premier performance organization for the College and sings for most campus events.
 It has had the unique opportunity to perform with the Atlanta Symphony Orchestra, world renowned singer Jessye Norman, and historically in the annual Dr. Martin Luther King Jr.celebration.
 With each performance, audiences are left in awe.

 The Glee Club recently celebrated the ninetieth year of their Annual Spelman-Morehouse Christmas Carol Concert.
 This event takes place in concert with the Morehouse College Glee Club.
 This concert is featured annually on "Performance Today" on National Public Radio and Georgia Public Broadcasting during the holiday season.
 Other major performances include the Annual Spring Tour during the College’s observation of spring break and an Annual Spring Concert at Spelman College.